 ‘SUP is hosted by Ian Nazareth, Graham Crist and Christine Phillips.

-This podcast is made possible by the generous support of the Alastair Swayn Foundation and the RMIT University School of Architecture & Urban Design.
+This podcast is produced with support from the Alastair Swayn Foundation and the RMIT University School of Architecture & Urban Design

 We acknowledge the people of the Woi wurrung and Boon wurrung language groups of the eastern Kulin Nation on whose unceded Country we are recording this podcast and extend that acknowledgment to all First Peoples of Australia who have been caring for the many layers of Country for over 60,000 years.
 This podcast is focused on cities, and while it is difficult to read the layers of Country within these built-up environments, we acknowledge that Urban Country requires the most attention in foregrounding the dynamic living cultures of Australia’s First Peoples.